DouglasUrner/GDP1-Unit-0/docs/notes-goal/index.md

 * **T**ime-bounded: give yourself a deadline.

 After you formulate your goal, write it on the first page of your notebook so that you can easily find it.

+### Examples

+I will develop the habit of note taking by starting my notes at the begining of class every day.
+By the end of the semester I want to initiate taking notes on my own.

+During group work I will take notes during discussions.
+By the end of the quarter, my notes will usually include something about each person's ideas.